1972 invasion of Uganda: Initial rebel operations

-From the beginning, the invasion was a "fiasco" and "disaster".
+From the beginning, the invasion was a "fiasco" and "disaster."
 Ugandan historian Samwiri Karugire described it as "One of those rare events in military history.
 A perfect failure."
 The DC-9 airplane never arrived at Entebbe.
-Obote had selected James Lalobo, a son of a friend to fly the aircraft despite him lacking experience.
+Obote had selected James Lalobo, a son of a friend, to fly the aircraft despite him lacking experience.
 Although the DC-9 was successfully stolen with support by the Tanzanian intelligence from the Dar es Salaam Airport, the pilot failed to retract its landing gear.
-In his attempt to temporarily stop at Kilimanjaro International Airport to pick up the commandos on 15 September, he landed at too high a speed, destroying the DC-9's tires.
-The raid on Entebbe had to be cancelled, while journalists got wind of the events at Kilimanjaro.
-A newspaper, the Uganda Argus, promptly ran an article titled "Pilot vanishes in DC-9 mystery", alerting Amin that a rebel operation was imminent.
+In his attempt to temporarily stop at Kilimanjaro International Airport to pick up the commandos on 15 September, he landed at an exceptionally high speed, destroying the DC-9's tires.
+The raid on Entebbe had to be canceled, while journalists got wind of the events at Kilimanjaro.
+A newspaper, the Uganda Argus, promptly ran an article titled "Pilot vanishes in DC-9 mystery," alerting Amin that a rebel operation was imminent.
 He put his southern commanders on alert, sending Simba Battalion commander Ali Fadhul to assess the situation at the border.

 Despite having lost the surprise element, the ground invasions continued.
 Having dubbed his force the "People's Army" or "people's army forces", Obote and the rebel factions under his leadership launched the invasion on 17 September.
 The entire rebel force was 1,340 to about 1,500 fighters strong.
 The main rebel group crossed the border at 5:30 a.m. after killing several border guards, and captured Mutukula.
 It was supposed to target Masaka, about 1,000 fighters strong, and led by Captain Anach or Lieutenant Colonel David Oyite-Ojok and Tito Okello.
 The main group initially made good progress, overwhelmining a few small groups of soldiers and capturing some military equipment.
 After being informed of the rebels crossing the Ugandan border, Gaddafi pledged support to his ally Amin, and ordered an intervention force to be sent to Uganda.